 (e) Maximum Operating Charge Power Limit, in MW.

+(13) The QSE shall ensure that the State of Charge (SOC) is greater than or equal to the Minimum State of Charge (MinSOC) and less than or equal to the Maximum State of Charge (MaxSOC).

-(13) In accordance with ERCOT Protocols, NERC Reliability Standards, and Governmental Authority requirements, ERCOT shall make the data specified in paragraph (12) available to any requesting TSP or DSP at the requesting TSP’s or DSP’s expense.
+(14) In accordance with ERCOT Protocols, NERC Reliability Standards, and Governmental Authority requirements, ERCOT shall make the data specified in paragraph (12) available to any requesting TSP or DSP at the requesting TSP’s or DSP’s expense.